China–Guyana relations: After the 20th century

 Subsequently, the People's Republic of China and Guyana reached an agreement to establish business offices in each other's countries.
 On June 27, 1972, Guyana formally established diplomatic relations with the People's Republic of China, becoming the first English-speaking country in the Caribbean to do so.

 Burnham ruled for 21 years, followed by a change in government.
 The Republic of China sent personnel to lobby the new Guyanese government and promised substantial aid.
 Some officials of the new government became interested in this promised economic aid.
 Personnel from the People's Republic of China visited the new government's cabinet members and took the opportunity to explain the Taiwan issue in detail to senior officials.
 In April 1993, the Ambassador of the Republic of China to Grenada presented gifts to the Caribbean Community Secretariat in Guyana, and the People's Republic of China made representations to Guyana.
 The Minister of Foreign Affairs of Guyana personally met with personnel from the People's Republic of China and stated that the Ambassador of the Republic of China was invited by the Caribbean Community Secretariat.
 Guyana was not in a position to refuse to issue a visa, but the country's cabinet meeting had decided to prohibit senior government officials from communicating with the Ambassador of the Republic of China.

 Economic relations

 In 2022, exports from Guyana to China totaled $1 billion.
-Currently, Chinese state-owned companies are constructing the largest bridge in Guyana, which will span the Demerara River.
-Trade between the two nations has grown significantly, rising from $180 million in 2013 to $1.4 billion in 2024.
+Chinese state-owned companies have constructed the largest bridge in Guyana, spanning the Demerara River.
+Upon opening it was named the Bharrat Jagdeo Demerara River Bridge.

+Wide commerce and trade between the two nations has grown significantly, rising from $180 million in 2013 to $1.4 billion in 2024.

 Several Chinese companies operate in Guyana and established the Chinese Enterprises Association in 2014.
 In 2014, the cargo ship Yuanheng, built by a Chinese company in Guyana, was launched.
 This ship is the first medium-sized or large ship built in Guyana in decades and is planned for transporting timber.